ese450group8/Dashboard/README.md

 # specifications for the population section of web app

-- Make each row only one patient
+- (solved) Make each row only one patient
   - right now, it's multiple rows for patient.
 We don't want that
 - Outliers: delete ones greater than 700
 - Columns helpful in Population Data